 - CHRONIC NECK PAIN; INFLAMMATORY LOAD: Although there are many people who couldn’t care less about addressing this last point (unless they can DO IT WITH DRUGS), skipping it has the potential to be a deal-breaker due to CHRONIC SYSTEMIC INFLAMMATION.
 Why?
 Namely because inflammation always leads to fibrosis (the medical word for Scar Tissue) and fibrosis always leads to degeneration — NO EXCEPTIONS.
 This is why if you are trying to solve your Chronic Neck Pain and the things that so frequently go along with it (HEADACHES are definitely the big dog in this category), you are working against yourself if you have INFLAMMATION coursing through your body.
 HERE is a little self-test for determining whether or not you are inflamed.

-Each one of these problems has to be dealt with a bit differently.
+Each one of these sources of chronic neck pain has to be dealt with a bit differently.
 This is why trying to deal with every patient the same way is doomed to fail with lots of them.
 Honestly, this post is just a little bit different way of looking at PHASE I NECK REHAB -vs- PHASE II NECK REHAB.
-Oh; and for those of you who may have be dealing with a concussion or head injury on top of everything else --- particularly one that involved LOSS OF CONSCIOUSNESS --- you need to read THIS, THIS, and THIS.
+Oh; and for those of you who may have be dealing with a concussion or head injury on top of everything else — particularly one that involved LOSS OF CONSCIOUSNESS — you need to read THIS, THIS, and THIS.